ElMoix/Firewall_iptables/README.md

   sudo apt-get update && apt-get install iptables-persistent -y

-and then you have to give execution permissions to the file: sudo chmod +x firewall.sh
+Then you have to give execution permissions to the file: sudo chmod +x firewall.sh

+Finally, change the IP (XXX.XXX.XXX.XXX/32) with your static public IP.
+You can set a dns name too.